NEWSMAKER-Guilty verdict for Malaysia's Najib caps dramatic turn in fortunes | Politics

 Najib was later arrested, and a raft of corruption charges linked to 1MDB, which he co-founded in 2009, followed.
 Before his arrest, Najib told Reuters there was nothing improper about the seized luxury items or cash, which authorities had valued at up to $275 million.

 "I didn't benefit from 1MDB, because I believe that 1MDB was created to do something good for the country," he said.
-Najib has yet to be sentenced, but unless his conviction is overturned, he could end up in a cell at a prison complex on the outskirts of the capital, Kuala Lumpur, that houses common criminals.

-CHARMED LIFE The eldest son of Malaysia's second Prime Minister Abdul Razak Hussein, Najib was groomed for high office from his political debut, aged 23.
+CHARMED LIFE

 - READ MORE ON: